All companies want to grow, and in the internet age, global growth has never been more attainable.

 Localization is a crucial part of expanding your business internationally.
 Keep the tips listed in this guide close to mind when the time comes, and you’ll be able to launch into your new markets successfully.

-If you’re looking for managed hosting for your various WordPress sites as you expand into new markets, try Kinsta today.
+If you’re looking for an application, database, and managed WordPress hosting for your various sites and projects as you expand into new markets, try Kinsta today.
 Contact us now to schedule a demo.